HeBing/Notes4AdvancedR/README.md

 3. Use `ls("package:base", all = TRUE)` to list all objects in the base package.

 #### Lexical scoping
+0. Lexical scoping looks up symbol values based on how function were nested when they were created (i.e., their enclosing environments), but not how they were nested when they were called (calling environments).
+So with lexical scoping, we do not need to know how the function is called but only where the function is defined.
 1. Four principles of lexical scoping in R
     * Name masking
     * Functions v.s. variables